From Tradition to Transformation

 A structured, community-driven initiative that brought together compassion, health, and sustainability, leading to a permanent dietary shift.

-At Pema Yoedling Monastery in Bhutan, a month-long plant-based transition led to a lasting change in lifestyle.
-What began as a guided challenge evolved into a complete system shift — demonstrating that even deeply rooted institutions can adopt sustainable, compassionate food systems.
+The monks at Pema Yoedling Monastery in Bhutan wanted to take the challenge of transforming the monastery to a plant-based one.
+A month-long guidance led to a lasting change in lifestyle.
+What began as a guided journey evolved into a complete system shift, demonstrating that even deeply rooted institutions can adopt sustainable, compassionate food systems.

 IMPACT SNAPSHOT